austin-206/lyra-echo/docs/index.md

 ---

-# Current Status (2025-11)

-Lyra Echo is in the architecture + early implementation phase.

-### **Physical Build**
-- Fabrication of physical mirror interface underway
-- Mirror UI design prepared - data dashboards and conversational UI
-- Presence sensing tested and validated
-- Facial regcognition models built and functional

-### **Software Stack**
-- Governance framework established
-- Administrative + AI policies authored
-- Architecture diagrams and system design documented
-- LLM host stable with multiple models available
-- STT/TTS exploration ongoing (ReSpeaker + XTTS/Parler)
-- Orchestration layer in planning and prototype stages
-- Vector memory schema established

-### **Not Yet Implemented**
-- Full STT ↔ LLM ↔ TTS loop
-- Memory TTL enforcement
-- Drift/hallucination audit automation
-- Safety-gated tool execution
-- Complete mirror UI integration

-This documentation will grow and update as implementation progresses from prototype → integration → operational deployment.

----

 # How to Read This Documentation

 - **Design Reference** describes the system’s architecture and long-term roadmap
-- **Governance** contains the full policy suite and safety framework
+- **Governance** contains the full policy suite, safety framework, and a risk management program geared toward the use of generative intelligence
 - **Operations** covers procedures, runbooks, and monitoring
-- **Development** documents model setup and code architecture
+- **Development** Model setup and code architecture
-- **Integration** outlines Home Assistant, MQTT, and vector DB flows
+- **Integration** Home Assistant, MQTT, and vector DB flows
+- **Current Status** Progress journal

-Lyra/Echo is meant to be an adoptable and extensible reference model for private, governed, embedded AI.
+Lyra/Echo is meant to be an adoptable and extensible reference model for private and embedded AI.

 ---